MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rbac.md

 1. Get a personal identity token:

-   `az account get-access-token --resource https://<your-search-service-name>.search.windows.net`
+   `az account get-access-token --scope https://search.azure.com/.default`

 1. Extract the token from the output: